kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 ## Model and Problem Description

-Mamba \[1\] is a state-spaced based architecture designed as an efficient alternative to Transformers for modelling long sequential data such as text.
+Mamba \[1\] is a state-space based architecture designed as an efficient alternative to Transformers for modelling long sequential data such as text.
 Unlike Transformers, which use attention mechanisms with quadratic complexity, the original Mamba architecture employs selective state-space models (SSMs) that capture long-range dependencies in linear time, making it faster and more memory-efficient for long sequences.

 Here, we focus on MambaIRv2 \[2\], a variation introduced by Guo et al. for image restoration tasks.